uhub/awesome-c/README.md

 A curated list of awesome C frameworks, libraries and software.

 * [SamyPesse/How-to-Make-a-Computer-Operating-System](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System) - How to Make a Computer Operating System in C++
-* [phalcon/cphalcon](https://github.com/phalcon/cphalcon) - Web framework delivered as a C-extension for PHP
 * [bang590/JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
 You can call any Objective-C class and method in JavaScript by just including a small engine.
-JSPatch is generally use for hotfix iOS App.
+JSPatch is generally used to hotfix iOS App.
 * [grpc/grpc](https://github.com/grpc/grpc) - The C based gRPC (C++, Node.js, Python, Ruby, Objective-C, PHP, C#)
 * [liuliu/ccv](https://github.com/liuliu/ccv) - C-based/Cached/Core Computer Vision Library, A Modern Computer Vision Library
+* [vurtun/nuklear](https://github.com/vurtun/nuklear) - A small ANSI C gui library
 * [fogleman/Craft](https://github.com/fogleman/Craft) - A simple Minecraft clone written in C using modern OpenGL (shaders).
 * [nothings/stb](https://github.com/nothings/stb) - stb single-file public domain libraries for C/C++
 * [andlabs/libui](https://github.com/andlabs/libui) - Simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports.